Does Benzoyl Peroxide Cause the Skin to Age Faster?

 The study used mice and was published in the journal Food and Chemical Toxicology in 2000.
 In the study, the researchers applied benzoyl peroxide to the skin of some mice and measured the resulting oxidative damage.
 To test whether spearmint can protect the skin from oxidative damage, the researchers treated the skin of another group of mice with different concentrations of spearmint before applying benzoyl peroxide, and again measured oxidative damage.
 They found that oxidative damage in the skin of mice treated with spearmint was reduced compared to mice who only received benzoyl peroxide.
 This effect was dose-dependent, meaning that more spearmint resulted in less oxidative damage.10 These findings suggest that spearmint is an effective protective agent that may prevent skin aging caused by benzoyl peroxide.

 In closing, benzoyl peroxide is an effective and affordable topical acne treatment.
-There is no research evidence that benzoyl peroxide accelerates skin aging, but to be on the safe side, this concern can be eliminated by applying a topical antioxidant in conjunction with benzoyl peroxide treatment.
+There is no research evidence that benzoyl peroxide accelerates skin aging, but to be on the safe side, this concern can be eliminated by applying a topical moisturizer containing antioxidants in conjunction with benzoyl peroxide treatment.